Womack Army Medical Center Celebrates 30 Years of Midwifery Excellence

 |0

-This work, Womack Army Medical Center Celebrates 30 Years of Midwifery Excellence [Image 7 of 7], by Jesse Leger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Womack Army Medical Center Celebrates 30 Years of Midwifery Excellence, by Jesse Leger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.